5 WD-40 Uses for Your Car You Didn’t Know about

 3. Removes bumper stickers and decals

 We all know how hard it is to remove old bumper stickers and decals without leaving a sticky residue.
 WD-40 is the ideal product to put an end to this frustration!
-A spray from this trademark blue and yellow can will allow you to gently peel off stickers and decals.
-It can also be used to remove gum from different surfaces of the car.
+Thus, a spray from this trademark blue and yellow can will allow you to gently peel off stickers and decals.
+In addition, you can also use it to remove gum from different surfaces of the car.

 4. Wheel and tire care

 WD-40 has many uses for the wheels and tires of your car.
-It can be used to remove brake dust from really grimy wheels to give them a good shine, get rid of oxidation from wheels, and eliminate tar from rubber, leaving your vehicle with shiny tires.
+In addition, you can use it to remove brake dust from really grimy wheels to give them a good shine.
+Moreover, you can get rid of oxidation from wheels, and eliminate tar from rubber, leaving your vehicle with shiny tires.

 5. Clean carpets and upholstery